 “Flux,” a 7-minute short film written by Michael and co-produced with Director Zachary Spira-Bauer of ASL, was an official selection of five film festivals including the New Hampshire FF and the Denver Underground FF.

 Michael began his career as a staff accountant in the consolidation department at Paramount Communications.
 After working as a PA on “Sex and the City” for one season, Michael landed at Air Sea Land Productions where after a few quick years he became Director of Operations.
-Now in his 12th year at ASL, he is currently developing several ASL productions for online distribution.
+Now in his 15th year at ASL, he is currently developing several ASL productions for streaming services.